SultanMammadov/SmartBuild_Manufacturing/README.md

 MAE - Mean Absolute Error of Polynomial: 0.0241
 R Square of of Polynomial: 0.97365
 **Polinomial Function** is y = 0.353x^3 + 0.9171x^2 -0.2201x + 0.0213

+Both models do a strong job of predicting weight from width, but the Polynomial model clearly has the edge.
+The Linear model follows the data well with an R² of 0.95, though its residual plot reveals a distinct curved pattern, which is a tell-tale sign that a straight line is not fully capturing the relationship between width and weight.
+The Polynomial model addresses this nicely, fitting a smooth curve through the data and achieving an R² of 0.97, with noticeably lower error across all metrics — MSE dropping from 0.0021 to 0.0011 and MAE from 0.0352 to 0.0241.
+Its residuals are much more evenly scattered around zero, suggesting the model is capturing the underlying relationship more accurately.
+Overall, the Polynomial model of degree 3 — expressed as y = 0.353x³ + 0.917x² − 0.220x + 0.021 — is the stronger choice and is well-suited for predicting product weight based on width in a manufacturing setting.

 **2nd Model:** XGBoost Classifier: